 We decided to put together some tips and tricks for our Area 51 Management Console for AWS.
 By no means will this be comprehensive, and it will be ever evolving.

 Area 51 wasn’t or isn’t designed to be fully documented.
-That was the reason we called it Area 51.
+That was part of the reason we called it Area 51.
 A mysterious covert platform named after the Groom Lake US government version.
-It is designed to compliment and in some areas superseded the AWS console.
-Making it invaluable for those willing and able to explore the depths.
+It is designed to compliment, and in some areas superseded the AWS console.
+Making it invaluable for those willing and able to explore the depths of the dashboard.

 Area 51 for AWS is sectioned into two areas: Basic and Pro.
 Pro is the paid version, and Basic is included with all aMiSTACX stacks.
 For what it is worth, we highly recommend Pro.
 The extra monitoring features for $20 per month are unbeatable.
 Many comparable services will charge you upwards to $100 or more per month, and for a few cups of Starbucks’ coffee you get it all.

 The A51 power module is equivalent to the “flux capacitor” in that it is the key and central part of A51.
-When you first sign-in, and when you click the main dashboard, you are going to be set at the Power Module.
+When you first sign-in, and when you click the main dashboard, you are going to be set at the Power Module view.

 Note: Only premium aMiSTACX AWS EC2 stacks can be powered OFF/ON, basic stacks can only be rebooted.

 This function is to prevent an accidental power-off event on a production system.
 A High Availability [HA] stack, more than likely, should or would be used with AWS auto scale, and can afford one node in the farm to be powered off by accident.